Bernards Township School District

-The Bernards Township School District is a comprehensive community public school district, serving students in pre-kindergarten through twelfth grade from Bernards Township in Somerset County, New Jersey, United States.
+The Bernards Township School District is a comprehensive community public school district, serving students in pre-kindergarten through twelfth grade from Bernards Township in Somerset County, in the U.S. state of New Jersey.

 As of the 2020–21 school year, the district, comprised of six schools, had an enrollment of 4,874 students and 456.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.7:1.

 The district offers its Integrated Preschool Program for children on the autism spectrum, utilizing the principles of applied behavior analysis.

 The district is classified by the New Jersey Department of Education as being in District Factor Group "J", the highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

+History

+Paula Grossman was a music teacher who was dismissed from a teaching position at one of the district's elementary schools after her sex reassignment surgery in 1971.
+She rejected an offer from the district under which she would give up her tenure and transfer to the high school, where the courses she would be allowed to teach would be limited.
+After she was fired, she sued the school district on the basis of sex discrimination.
+Her lawsuit, Grossman v.
+Bernards Township Board of Education received media attention nationwide, but was ultimately unsuccessful.

 Awards, recognition and rankings

 During the 2009-10 school year, Ridge High School was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.
 The school had also won the award for the 1986-87 school year.
 Mount Prospect Elementary School was one of 11 in the state to be recognized in 2014 by the United States Department of Education's National Blue Ribbon Schools Program.
 In 2015, Liberty Corner School was one of 15 schools in New Jersey, and one of nine public schools, recognized as a National Blue Ribbon School in the exemplary high performing category by the U.S. Department of Education.
+In 2023, Oak Street School was one of nine schools in New Jersey that was recognized as a National Blue Ribbon School.

 Ridge High School was ranked 37th-best in America and second-best non-magnet high school by Newsweek in 2015, and ranked 71st overall in America (and third-highest ranked non-magnet school in New Jersey) by the magazine in 2016.

 William Annin Middle School was chosen as a "School To Watch" in 2016, one of three middle schools in the state selected by the Schools To Watch Program.